Last modified: 2016-11-13 by ivan sache

 In 843, the Treaty of Verdun shared the Carolingian Empire among the three sons of Louis the Pious (778-840), Charlemagne's son and successor.
-Charles the Bald (823-877) and his brother Louis the German (805-876) forced their third brother Lothair (795-855) to sign the treaty.
+Charles the Bald (823-877) and his brother Louis the German (805-876) forced their third brother, Lothair (795-855), to sign the treaty.
 While Charles the Bald was crowned King of Francia occidentalis (West France), Louis the German, formerly King of the Eastern Franks, was crowned King of Germania (Germany).
-Lothair, who had once expected to keep the whole empire for himself, received an area sandwiched between Francia and Germania, called in Latin Lotharingia, later transalted as Lothringen in German and Lorraine in French.
-Lothair was succeeded by his son Lothair II (835-869), who promised to retrocede Alsace to his uncle Louis the German.
-After Lothair II had died without a heir, the Treaty of Mersen (8 April 870) incorporated Alsace to Germania, later the Holy Roman Empire.
+Lothair, who had once expected to keep the whole empire for himself, received an area sandwiched between Francia and Germania, called in Latin Lotharingia, a name subsequently transalted as Lothringen in German and Lorraine in French.
+Lothair was succeeded by his son, Lothair II (835-869), who promised to retrocede Alsace to his uncle Louis the German.
+After Lothair II had died without a heir, the Treaty of Mersen (8 April 870) incorporated Alsace to Germania, the core of the future Holy Roman Empire.

 In the middle of the 16th century, King of France Henri II

 (1519-1559), allied with the German Protestant princes, revendicated